DevOps is a collection of processes that integrates software development (Dev) with information technology (IT) operations (Ops).

 The primary purpose of Selenium is to automate the testing process for all major browsers, including IE, Firefox, Chrome, Safari, Opera, and UC.
 As a result, you can perform user interface and end-to-end functional testing.

-A strong tool that can assist you in automating your software development process is Gitlab CI/CD.
+21. Gitlab CI/CDA strong tool that can assist you in automating your software development process is Gitlab CI/CD.
 You can easily manage your code repositories, create and test your code, and release your applications with Gitlab CI/CD.
-Gitlab CI/CD is also very flexible, allowing you to expand your user base and boost productivity.
+GitLab CI/CD is also very flexible, allowing you to expand your user base and boost productivity.

 - Automating things can be helpful.
 This might help you save money and guarantee that work is done consistently.